DimitriosSakkas/backend-customers/README.md

 ## Building

 Since this is a maven project, Maven Wrapper plugin is available if maven is not installed on the system.
-To build the project, the following command from the root  directorym must be executed:
+To build the project, the following command from the root  directory must be executed:
 ```bash
 mvn clean package
 ```